szagoruyko/loadcaffe/README.md

 For nets without local response normalization cudnn can be used.
 If you want to use nn routines only, please install https://github.com/szagoruyko/imagine-nn, which has a ceil max-pooling.
 Note that it is not required for ccn2 and cudnn.

+You can also use Caffe inside Torch with this: https://github.com/szagoruyko/torch-caffe-binding However you can't use both loadcaffe in caffe in one torch session.

 Rights to caffe.proto belong to the University of California.